What Are Little Boys Made Of?: Lyrics

 The rhyme appears in many variant forms.
 For example, other versions may describe boys as being made of "snaps", "frogs", "snakes", or "slugs", rather than "snips" as above.

-Also, “Sugar, Spice and everything nice” appears in The Powerpuff Girls opening.

 Origins

 In the earliest known versions, the first ingredient for boys is either "snips" or "snigs", the latter being a Cumbrian dialect word for a small eel.

 The rhyme sometimes appears as part of a larger work called What Folks Are Made Of or What All the World Is Made Of.
 Other stanzas describe what babies, young men, young women, sailors, soldiers, nurses, fathers, mothers, old men, old women, and all folks are made of.
 According to Iona and Peter Opie, this first appears in a manuscript by the English poet Robert Southey (1774–1843), who added the stanzas other than the two below.
 Though it is not mentioned elsewhere in his works or papers, it is generally agreed to be by him.

 The relevant section in the version attributed to Southey was: